Pyrofoux/SUPER-IS-HOT/LEVEL DESIGN.md

   (v) You is Stop < You is Shoot
   Negative if you can control your movement, or under pressure Positive if movement is out of control and out of threat

+- *Frozen Bridge*
+  Unlocks:    Access to height or passing over an obstacle
+  Challenge:  Hard to jump precisely on an item, hard to control where the item will be
+  Solution: Stopping time for bullets or for a gun, and then jumping over it

 ## Natural implications: